-This unit is designed for either right or left side exit of condensate piping.
-Refer to Figure 24 for condensate trap locations.
+This unit is designed for either right or left side exit of condensate piping in upflow applications.
+In horizontal applications, the condensate trap must extend below the unit.
+An 8" service clearance is required for the condensate trap.
+Refer to Figure 34 for condensate trap locations.

-NOTE: If necessary the condensate trap may be installed up to 5 feet away from the furnace.
+NOTE: If necessary the condensate trap may be installed up to 5" away using PVC pipe from the furnace.
 Piping from furnace must slope down a minimum of 1/4" per ft. toward trap.